MohamedAbdelfattah022/CodeForge/README.md

 ## About

-Codeforge is a comprehensive platform designed to manage coding problems, submissions, and user interactions.
-It is built using .NET technologies and follows a modular architecture to ensure scalability and maintainability.
+Codeforge is an Online Judge System designed to facilitate coding practice.
+It allows users to create, manage, and solve coding problems with various constraints and difficulty levels.
+The system supports user authentication, problem submission, and evaluation of solutions against predefined test cases.

 ## Features